 Complications With a 60-Day Rollover

-Here’s what happens with the 60-day rollover to a new employer’s Roth 401(k) plan: first of all, only the growth (or earnings) from your old employer’s plan can be rolled over to your new employer’s Roth 401(k) plan.
-In addition, the earnings portion of the account will be subject to mandatory 20% withholding, even if you roll the entire amount into the new employer’s plan, which would be a tax-free event.
+Here’s what happens with the 60-day rollover to a new employer’s Roth 401k plan: first of all, only the growth (or earnings) from your old employer’s plan can be rolled over to your new employer’s Roth 401k plan.
+In addition, the earnings portion of the account will be subject to mandatory 20% withholding, even if you roll the entire amount into the new employer’s plan, which should be a tax-free event.

 Of course, that amount that was withheld will be available to you as a credit against your tax obligation at the end of the year, or as a refund if it caused an overpayment.

-If you did a trustee-to-trustee transfer, none of this withholding or pre-tax limitation would have applied, so it makes good sense to do the trustee-to-trustee transfer whenever possible, to avoid such a situation.
+If you did a trustee-to-trustee transfer, none of this withholding or earnings-only limitation would have applied, so it makes good sense to do the trustee-to-trustee transfer whenever possible, to avoid such a situation.

 5-Year Rule

-The last nuance about Designated Roth 401(k) accounts that we’ll talk about is the 5-year provision and how rollovers affect it.
-If you do a trustee-to-trustee (either qualified or non-qualified) rollover of funds to a new employer’s Roth 401(k) account, the “5-year” starting date will follow your account – or rather, whichever account was established earlier will apply to those funds going forward.
+The last nuance about Designated Roth 401k accounts covered here is the 5-year provision and how rollovers affect it.
+If you do a trustee-to-trustee (either qualified or non-qualified) rollover of funds to a new employer’s Roth 401k account, the “5-year” starting date will follow from your original account – or rather, whichever account was established earlier will apply to those funds going forward.

-If you do a 60-day (again, either qualified or non-qualified) rollover to a new Roth 401(k), the age of the new account will apply, even if the funds had been in the old Roth 401(k) for a significant period of time.
+On the other hand, if you do a 60-day (again, either qualified or non-qualified) rollover to a new Roth 401k, the age of the new account will apply, even if the funds had been in the old Roth 401k for a significant period of time.
 Only the taxable or earnings component will be allowed to rollover in a 60-day rollover, so the age of the account is a moot point.

 Rollover to a Roth IRA

-For the same situations as in the paragraphs above, but the transfers are to a Roth IRA, no matter what kind of rollover is done, direct (trustee-to-trustee) or 60-day, qualified or non-qualified, the results are the same – the 5-year holding period will be that of the receiving Roth IRA account, no matter how long the funds were held in the Roth 401(k) account.
-However, each individual conversion or rollover to a Roth IRA has its own 5-year period.
+For the same situations as in the paragraphs above, but the transfers are to a Roth IRA, no matter what kind of rollover is done, direct (trustee-to-trustee) or 60-day, qualified or non-qualified, the results are the same – the 5-year holding period will be that of the receiving Roth IRA account, no matter how long the funds had been held in the Roth 401k account.
+However, each individual conversion or rollover to a Roth IRA has its own 5-year period, separate from the first 5-year period.
+See the article Two 5-year Rules for Roth IRAs for more details on this nuance.
 This is a good reason to establish a Roth IRA immediately, to have a vehicle to receive such transfers if the situation arises.

 The one wrinkle with rollovers into Roth IRA accounts has to do with taxability of the rolled over funds: If the distribution is qualified, then all of the funds rolled over are considered basis, and when distributed for any reason the basis is tax-free (no matter the holding period).
 If the distribution is non-qualified, the funds retain their original characterization from before the rollover – part is contributions (basis) and part is earnings (taxable until qualified).